 Oral sex involving the vagina, penis, or anus.
 If there is any blood present in the mouth of the person giving oral sex (e.g., bleeding gums and/or open sores) this blood could transmit HIV to the receptive partner.
 Additionally, blood or sexual fluids present on the genitals or in the anus of the receptive partner could transmit HIV to the person performing oral sex.
 Though the level of risk is not fully understood, most health care providers agree that risk of contracting HIV via oral sex is significantly less than risk of transmission via intercourse.

 From mother to fetus or infant.
 HIV can be transmitted from a pregnant woman to the fetus during fetal development or during labor and delivery.
 However, being HIV positive is not a guarantee that the virus will be transmitted to the fetus.
-Without any preventative measures, there is a 1 in 4 chance that the virus will be transmitted from an HIV positive pregnant woman the newborn.
+Without any preventative measures, there is a one in four chance that the virus will be transmitted from an HIV positive pregnant woman the newborn.
 However, there are a number of treatments that can reduce this risk even further.
 HIV can also be transmitted via a mother to a breastfeeding infant.

 Transmission via eyes and nose.
 There are a few known cases of blood from an HIV positive person getting into the eyes, nose, or mouth of emergency workers and causing transmission, but these cases are rare.
 The risk for HIV transmission from skin or mucous-membrane exposure is extremely rare and has only been documented a few times.